University Gardens, New York

-University Gardens (also known as Lakeville) is a hamlet and a census-designated place (CDP) in Nassau County, on the North Shore of Long Island, in New York, United States.
+University Gardens (also known as Lakeville and Little Neck, Nassau County) is a hamlet and a census-designated place (CDP) in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is located within the Town of North Hempstead and is part of the Greater Great Neck area.
 The population was 4,358 at the time of the 2020 census.

-The University Gardens CDP includes the University Gardens subdivision and the other unincorporated areas between it and the Nassau/Queens line, including Great Neck Terrace.
+The University Gardens CDP includes the University Gardens subdivision and the other unincorporated areas between it and the Nassau / Queens line, such as Great Neck Terrace.

 History

+Much of the land which is now located within the University Gardens CDP was once farmland.
+Suburban development in the community started to take off in the early 20th century.
+This includes development in and of the Little Neck Park, University Gardens, and Waverly Hills sections; at the time, the hamlet was known as Lakeville and Little Neck, Nassau County.

-The University Gardens subdivision within the greater, eponymous CDP is a distinct community founded in 1927 and operates under a set of covenants recorded with its 218 homes and 17 commercial properties under the auspices of the University Gardens Property Owners Association, Inc.; it is located in the northeastern portion of the CDP.
+The University Gardens development (for which the hamlet and CDP is named) was developed in the late 1920s.
+It includes 218 homes and 17 commercial properties.

+In the 1940s, large portions of the Waverly Hills section of the hamlet were developed with homes designed by architect H.C.
+Meyer.

+In the 1950s, the 652-family Great Neck Terrace garden apartment complex within the hamlet was constructed.
+Located at the northwestern corner of the hamlet, the complex's 28 garden apartment buildings were designed by architect Samuel Paul.

+Etymology

-The name of the CDP, which as aforementioned is named for the smaller, eponymous subdivision, derives from the fact that the land which the subdivision is located on was purchased from and built atop the short-lived University Golf Club, and because Russell Gardens, located across Northern Boulevard, was being developed around the same time.
+The name of the University Gardens CDP is taken from a planned community of the same name, which was constructed within the hamlet in the 1920s.
+The name reflects the fact that the land which that subdivision is located on was purchased from (and built atop) the short-lived University Golf Club – and because Russell Gardens, located across Northern Boulevard, was being developed around the same time.
 As such, the "University" part of its name comes from the golf club and the "Gardens" part of its name comes from Russell Gardens.